Fit data to a simultaneous spatial autoregressive (SAR) model, or use the SAR model as the prior model for a parameter vector in a hierarchical model.

 Additional functionality

-The SAR models can also incorporate spatially-lagged covariates, measurement/sampling error in covariates (particularly when using small area survey estimates as covariates), missing outcome data, and censored outcomes (such as arise when a disease surveillance system suppresses data for privacy reasons).
+The SAR models can also incorporate spatially-lagged covariates, measurement/sampling error in covariates (particularly when using small area survey estimates as covariates), missing outcome data (for Poisson and binomial models), and censored outcomes (such as arise when a disease surveillance system suppresses data for privacy reasons).
 For details on these options, please see the Details section in the documentation for stan_glm.

 Author